22 minutes ago

 Along the way, a first friend, then a second, start walking by his side.

-The greetings continue long after the friends have met, with gentle handshakes moving closer and further apart as each inquires, again and again, about the health of their friends and family.
+The greetings continue long following the friends have met, with gentle handshakes moving closer and further apart as each inquires, once more and once more, regarding the health of their friends and family.

 These exchanges continued in conversation, as calmly as their rhythm.
 Dressed in voluminous indigo robes, they cross the streets of Timbuktu and continue into the sand dunes, just beyond the western outskirts of the city.
 Finally freed from the city, they sat in the sand and brewed a cup of tea as the heat of the day blew away.
 “The first tea is always strong as death,” says Ag Mohamed Ali.
 “The second is sweet as life.
 And the third,” he smiles, “is sweet as love.
 You have to drink all three.”